robertpulson/planesChallengeJs/README.md

 An exercise in Object Oriented Programming with Javascript.

-This is a revisit of planes_challenge, which can be found at: https://github.com/robertpulson/planes_challenge This time using JavaScript.
+This is a revisit of [planes_challenge](https://github.com/robertpulson/planes_challenge), this time using JavaScript.

 # Key Learning Areas